choojs/website/content/reference/forms/index.md

 [`e.target`](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) and
 [`e.currentTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget).
 `e.target` gives you the DOM node the event was triggered from.
-Where `e.currentTarget` gives you the event the event listener was attached to.
+Where `e.currentTarget` gives you the node the event listener was attached to.
 Because we need a reference to the `<form>` element, using `e.currentTarget` is the right choice here._